 Career Growth After Certification

-Laser hair removal training often becomes the entry point into broader laser treatments.
+Laser hair removal training often becomes an entry point into broader laser treatments, including laser tattoo removal training.
 Technicians may expand into:

-With experience and additional education, some pursue Laser Technician Certificate credentials or management roles within medical spas.
+With experience and additional education, some pursue Advanced Laser Aesthetics Certification credentials or management roles within medical spas.
 The most successful professionals continue learning long after course completion.

 Beyond the Button: Quality Preparation for a Successful Laser Career